jschrempp/Robotics/README.md

 2. A buck power converter (so that the electronics can be powered from the robot's batteries).
 3. Interface circuitry for three HC-SR04 ultrasonic distance sensors.
 4. An HC-05 bluetooth module.
-5. A dual motor controller capable of driving the two motors on the robot.
+5. A dual H-bridge motor controller capable of driving the two motors on the robot.
 6. Expansion capability for future development.

 We wrote an Android app (in MIT App Inventor 2) to communicate with the robot and control its motion